bytex-solutions/snamp/docs/installation.md

 > Note that version of the SNAMP components may vary and depends on the installed SNAMP version.

 ## Root privileges
 SNAMP doesn't require `root` privileges for running.
-But if you want to use standard ports in the configured resource adapters (161 for `SNMP` protocol and 80, 8080, 443 for `HTTP` protocol) then you should have `root` privileges.
+But if you want to use standard ports in the configured gateways (161 for `SNMP` protocol and 80, 8080, 443 for `HTTP` protocol) then you should have `root` privileges.

 ## Integration in the operating system
 SNAMP may be integrated as an OS System Service: